 2024-5 Light Studies

-"Fog" 6" x 6" mixed media on wood
+"Fog" 6"x 6", mixed media on wood.

-"Fire Kasina" , 6" x 6", mixed media on wood (private collection)
+"Fire Kasina", 6" x 6", mixed media on wood. (private collection)

 2025 Work in Progress

-"Five Horses Dancing on the Head of a Pin" digital composite of drawings
+"Six Horses Dancing on the Head of a Pin" digital composite of drawings

-"Air" digital composite of drawings
+"The Buck" Digital composite of pastel drawings

 "Los Angeles", 11" x 8", mixed media on paper.